When will we get 5G phones?

 Huawei

-During Mobile World Congress Shanghai in June 2018, Huawei promised that its first 5G phone will go on sale "before the end of June 2019," after it releases its first 5G Kirin modem and processor in March 2019.
-As if that weren't news enough, the company confirmed that the 5G phone will have a foldable screen, too.
+Adopting the two hottest phone trends of 5G speeds and foldable displays, Huawei announced the Mate X at MWC 2019.
+The device has a 6.6-inch display when folded closed, and and 8-inch OLED screen when you flip it open.
+It also features a 4,500-mAh battery and three rear cameras.
+The Mate X is scheduled to launch in the middle of the year and will cost a whopping 2,300 euros (about $2,600).

-It's unlikely that the phone will come to the US though.
-Calling them a security threat to the Department of Defense, the US government banned the sale of Huawei phones on US military bases.
-In March, retail giant Best Buy stopped selling them and Huawei's CFO was arrested in Canada at the request of the US.
+The phone won't come to the US though.
+Calling it a security threat to the Department of Defense, the US government banned the sale of Huawei phones on US military bases.
+Retail giant Best Buy stopped selling them in March 2018 and Huawei's CFO was arrested in Canada at the request of the US in an act her father said was politically motivated.
 Italy also wants to ban the company from supplying 5G equipment.

 OnePlus

-OnePlus confirmed that it will show off its first 5G phone at MWC 2019.
+OnePlus gave us a limited peek at a prototype of its first 5G phone at MWC 2019.
 The phone will sell on the UK carrier EE's 5G network, which will span 16 cities in 2019, starting with London, Cardiff, Edinburgh, Belfast, Birmingham and Manchester.

-The 5G phone is due out by 2019 and it'll run on latest Qualcomm's Snapdragon 855 chipset.
+The 5G phone is due out by 2019 and it'll run on the latest Qualcomm Snapdragon 855 chipset.
 The phone also wouldn't be part of OnePlus's main flagship lineup.
 Instead, it would be a separate phone that would be specifically built to take advantage of the high-speed network.
-However, don't expect it to hit Verizon anytime soon, but do expect it to cost more than previous OnePlus phones.
+Don't expect it to hit Verizon anytime soon, but do expect it to cost more than previous OnePlus phones.

 Nokia